About Identified Nonlinear Models

 Dynamic models in System Identification Toolbox™ software are mathematical relationships between the inputs u(t) and outputs y(t) of a system.
 The model is dynamic because the output value at the current time depends on the input-output values at previous time instants.
 Therefore, dynamic models have memory of the past.
 You can use the input-output relationships to compute the current output from previous inputs and outputs.
 Dynamic models have states, where a state vector contains the information of the past.

-The general form of a model in discrete time is:
+A general form of discrete-time model is:

 y(t) = f(u(t - 1), y(t - 1), u(t - 2), y(t - 2), . . .)

 Such a model is nonlinear if the function f is a nonlinear function. f may represent arbitrary nonlinearities, such as switches and saturations.

 The toolbox uses objects to represent various linear and nonlinear model structures.
 The nonlinear model objects are collectively known as identified nonlinear models.
 These models represent nonlinear systems with coefficients that are identified using measured input-output data.
 See Nonlinear Model Structures for more information.